 When buying a home with a conforming mortgage you will need a minimum down payment of three percent.
-Currently, Advanced Funding offers a loan with only a one percent down payment.
+Currently, Advanced Funding offers a loan with only one percent down payment.
 Contact us for further information, 801-272-0600.

 These loans allow you to buy a primary residence, a second home, or rental properties, other loans often limit you to buying a primary residence.
-Most Utah conventional loans allow you to purchase single-family homes, warrantable condos, planned unit developments (PUDs), and one to four-family residences.
+Most Utah conventional mortgages allow you to purchase single-family homes, warrantable condos, planned unit developments (PUDs), and one to four-family residences.

 If you have at least a 20% down payment you are not required to buy private mortgage insurance (PMI).
 In the event you do not have a large down payment there may be options to reduce your monthly mortgage insurance payment or eliminate it by increasing your mortgage rate or paying for it in a lump sum.
 The cost of mortgage insurance on these loans usually cost less than an FHA loan and are cancelable when your home equity reaches 20%.

 A conventional home loan can refinance any loan type, there are many reasons you may want to consider refinancing to this type of loan.